Pakz001/html5examples/Games/MineSlimeMonsters/readme.md

 <br><br>
 <b>Adding Features :</b>
 * Controller(xbox)
-* Touch screen controls(touch screen and display sliding menu to activate touch controls)
+* Touch screen controls(touch the screen and it displays a sliding menu to activate touch controls.)